aea-JR/psa-scr-qst-tst/readme.md

 ## 🚧 Proof of Concept (PoC): This package is currently in PoC mode.
 Use at your own risk, as changes and improvements are ongoing.
 It is not yet ready for production environments.
 A proper release with an updated package name will follow.

 ## Overview
 The psa-scr-qst-tst package provides a collection of questionnaire builder widgets for creating and using PisaSales questionnaires within the Scrivito CMS.
-These questionnaires can only be used on restricted sites.
+These questionnaires cannot be used on public sites.

 ## Features
 - **Questionnaire Creation**: Build questionnaires directly from the Scrivito CMS editor.
 - **Questionnaire Usage**: Use created questionnaires within restricted sites only.
-- **Answer submission & retrieval**: Submit and retrieve answers using context parameters such as questionnaireId, projectId, activityId, and contactId.
+- **Answer Submission & Retrieval**: Submit and retrieve answers using context parameters such as questionnaireId, projectId, activityId, and contactId.

 ## Supported Templates
 | Widget Category | Equivalent Templates | Type/Functionality  | Notes  |